-- (1) A provincial legislature consists of women and men elected as members in terms of an electoral system that - - (a) is prescribed by national legislation; - (b) is based on that province's segment of the national common voters roll; - (c) provides for a minimum voting age of 18 years; and - (d) results, in general, in proportional representation. - (2) A provincial legislature consists of between 30 and 80 members.
+- (a) is prescribed by national legislation; - (b) is based on that province's segment of the national common voters roll; - (c) provides for a minimum voting age of 18 years; and - (d) results, in general, in proportional representation. - (2) A provincial legislature consists of between 30 and 80 members.
 The number of members, which may differ among the provinces, must be determined in terms of a formula prescribed by national legislation.